 Would you like to go to the movies with me, Juana?

-This is a piece of cake!
 As you can tell, we mostly use it the same way in English and Spanish.
 Of course, there are a few exceptions, but let’s not sweat the small stuff for now.

 CONJUGATION